-Financial liabilities - Classification, subsequent measurement and gains and losses
+Financial liabilities - Clarification, subsequent measurement and gains and losses

-Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
+Other financial liabilities are subsequently measured at amortised costs using the effective interest method.
 Interest expense and foreign exchange gains and losses are recognised in surplus or deficit.
-Any gain or loss on derecognition is also recognised in surplus of deficit.
+Any gain or loss derecognition is also recognised in surplus or deficit.